Please choose a tab below to view our staff:

 - Joel LarsonAssociate Pastor

 Joel Larson has served at FPCH since 2008.
-Joel enjoys leading the Young Adults & Young Marrieds ministries (20s/30s/40s), Men's ministry, and the Praise Band.
+Joel enjoys leading the Young Adults & Young Marrieds Ministries (20s/30s/40s), Men's Ministry, Student Ministry, and the Praise Band.
 He also works with our Committee on Preparation for Ministry and Fuller Theological Seminary pastoral interns.
 Joel has a Communications degree from Bowling Green State University and an MDiv from Fuller Seminary.
 He is currently working on a Doctorate of Ministry at Fuller Seminary in Leading Change.

 Joel has been serving and leading in church ministry for over 20 years.
 He loves helping others in the church flourish in their gifts, connect to the various backgrounds and cultures in LA, and experience God's heart for justice in the area of human trafficking.